MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/map-stores-pre-existing-teams.md

 ---

-# Map stores and corresponding teams if your organization has pre-existing teams in Microsoft Teams
+# Map stores and teams if there are pre-existing teams in Microsoft Teams

 [!include [banner](includes/banner.md)]
 [!include [banner](includes/preview-banner.md)]